BakersMath

 How to use the scaler

 Enter the recipe ingredients one row at a time: ingredient name, amount, and unit.
-If you have multiple loaves or batches in the original recipe, enter the total ingredient weights.the scaler will handle the math.
+If you have multiple loaves or batches in the original recipe, enter the total ingredient weights.
+The scaler will handle the math.

 Mark the flour row by clicking the Flour button.
 This tells the calculator which ingredient is the flour reference point for baker's percentage calculation.
 Choose your scaling mode: Multiplier to scale by 2, 3, etc.; Loaves to go from 1 loaf to 3; or Total Weight to hit an exact dough weight for your pan or portfolio.
 Enter your target value and the results update instantly.